-- (1) An award of costs in any proceedings under this Chapter may include- - (a) court fees; - (b) an amount not exceeding two shillings in respect of the issue of summons and of each other process considered by the court to have been essential; - (c) an amount not exceeding ten shillings per day in respect of each necessary witness; - (d) the travelling expenses of such witness; and
+- (1) An award of costs in any proceedings under this Chapter may include- - (a) court fees;

-- (e) messenger's fees and travelling expenses. - (2) No costs shall be allowed in respect of fees payable to legal practitioners for their services in proceedings under this Chapter: Provided that if the court is satisfied that it was desirable that a party should be so represented, it may allow such costs on the ordinary scale.
+- (b) an amount not exceeding twenty cents in respect of the issue of summons and of each other process considered by the court to have been essential; - [paragraph (b) amended by section 9(a) of Act 19 of 1963] - (c) an amount not exceeding one rand per day in respect of each necessary witness; [paragraph (c) amended by section 9(b) of Act 19 of 1963] - (d) the travelling expenses of such witness; and - (e) messenger's fees and travelling expenses. - (2) No costs shall be allowed in respect of fees payable to legal practitioners for their services in proceedings under this Chapter: Provided that if the court is satisfied that it was desirable that a party should be so represented, it may allow such costs on the ordinary scale.